IdentityServer/IdentityServer4/docs/quickstarts/8_entity_framework.rst

 IdentityServer is designed for extensibility, and one of the extensibility points is the storage mechanism used for data that IdentityServer needs.
 This quickstart shows how to configure IdentityServer to use EntityFramework (EF) as the storage mechanism for this data (rather than using the in-memory implementations we had been using up until now).

+..
+Note:: In addition to manually configuring EF support, there is also an IdentityServer template to create a new project with EF support.
+Use ``dotnet new is4ef`` to create it.
+See `here <https://www.github.com/IdentityServer/IdentityServer.Templates>`_ for more information.

 IdentityServer4.EntityFramework
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^